|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Carbohydrate 3g||1%|

 |Vitamin C 4mg||21%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We grill all kinds of food year-round in Morocco and these lamb or beef brochettes among our very favorites.
 Usually reserved for special occasions, most notably in the days following Eid Al-Adha, they're best made with pricier, extra-tender cuts of meat such as leg of lamb or fillet of steak.

-The traditional seasoning below includes lots of onion, herbs and zesty amounts of paprika, cumin, salt, and pepper.
-Cayenne pepper is optional; I do like to include it.
+The traditional seasoning below includes lots of onion, herbs and zesty paprika, cumin, salt, and pepper.
+Cayenne pepper is optional; we do like to include it.

 For a simpler variation, you can omit the paprika and cumin and season only with the onion, herbs and salt and pepper.
 Vegetables are not traditionally threaded onto the skewers with the meat, but you can do so if you like.

 Click Play to See This Classic Moroccan Lamb or Beef Kebabs (Brochettes) Recipe Come Together

 Serve Moroccan kebabs as an entrée, as part of a multi-course meal, or as a sandwich filler in crusty Moroccan bread or pita-like batbout.
 Tomato and roasted pepper salad is a popular accompaniment and sometimes my in-laws offer black olive tapenade as well.